 How does freeze distillation work?

-Even though this simple process of making liquor has probably been around for throusands of years, the first accounts of freeze distillation go back to the second part of the 18th century.
+Even though this simple process of making liquor has probably been around for thousands of years, the first accounts of freeze distillation go back to the second part of the 18th century.
 Colonialists in the Northern United States would store their hard cider outside during the cold winter nights.
 Once the ice block started to defrost during the daytime, they soon discovered that the liquid inside their barrels was much stronger than the normal hard cider.
-And they like it.
-The colonialists named the process of distillation through ice as “jacking”.
+And they liked it.
+The colonialists named the process of distillation through the ice “jacking”.
 Hence, the applejack was born.

 Since the “jacking” process, as opposed to the normal distillation process, does not remove any potentially harmful substances from the mash, the normal distillation process is mostly used today to produce applejack.

 Health risks of freeze distillation